 You’re probably already aware that most recruiters and prospective employers take a look at your profile as soon as they get your resume.
 They want to see what your profile looks like, how you describe yourself, who you’re connected to and whether anyone has recommended you.

-However, that’s not the only group you should be thinking about.
-Now that you’re a copywriter, you’re also interested in getting freelance clients, in addition to jobs.
 Many potential clients go on LinkedIn and simply do a search for “copywriter.”
 You want your profile to come back in that list of search results and you also want it to convince them to get in touch.
-So, let’s dig into how to do that, shall we?
+In fact, your LinkedIn profile should be bringing you job leads and recruiter connections without you having to lift a finger.

 This is one of the most important, but most overlooked parts of a copywriter LinkedIn profile.
 And when I say “overlooked,” I mean overlooked by you.
 Lots of people simply put in their title and their current company.
 But that’s vastly underutilizing it.
 At least part of your title should be what you want to be found for in search results.
 So, put copywriter in there!